fission-codes/spec/dialog/pomo_db/pomo_logic.md

 ## 1.1 Notation

-This section briefly describes a high-level notation for Datalog, as it relates to PomoLogic, for the purposes of discussing the semantics of the system.
-An example DSL is [also available](datalog-dsl.md).
+This section briefly describes a high-level notation for discussing PomoLogic, however implementations MAY define their own syntax for the language.

-TODO: Either make this file or put that info elsewhere.

 ### Terms